Slapstick (character): The Initiative

 Slapstick is later seen on the bus of new recruits arriving at Camp Hammond as part of the Initiative training program.
 He is later seen, with other heroes, confronting Ben Grimm as part of a training mission.

 Slapstick and other Camp Hammond members are sent out as crowd control when the Hulk and his Warbound crew leads an attack on New York.
 He is assigned morale support for the evacuating citizens under command of the Avenger Triathlon.
 A fellow recruit, Rage, leads a rebellion against the crowd support mission in order to go confront the Hulk.
 Slapstick joins in.
 His team is swiftly defeated by the Hulk's forces.

 The recruits are imprisoned by Hulk's forces in Madison Square Garden and neutralized with power-sapping technology.
 They are rescued by black ops forces associated with the Camp.

 Later it is Slapstick who attacks and almost kills Gauntlet out of loyalty to the New Warriors, in retaliation for Gauntlet's use of the team's name as an insult.
 He has since tried to admit this to his teammates, but is always comically interrupted.
 He later comes in possession of a device containing the memory and personality of KIA, a villainous clone of Michael Van Patrick, and decides to keep it for further use.

 Slapstick and several other former New Warriors are recruited by Justice and apparently deserted from the Initiative, after Justice finds evidence of shady activities within the organization.
 After helping stop KIA's rampage, this new group officially quits the Initiative, intending to act as a form of independent oversight for the program.
 As legally registered heroes, they are free to act unless they break the law while doing so.
 When asked to change to his human form, Slapstick admits that he has not done so since joining the Initiative, and claims that the mechanism that activates the change no longer works.

-He later returned to Camp Hammond with the team, now calling themselves the New Warriors again, and battled Ragnarok, the cyborg clone of Thor.
+He later returned to Camp Hammond with the team, now calling themselves the New Warriors again, and battled Ragnarok, a cyborg clone of Thor.
 Slapstick is also a noted presence in the multi-hero effort to rebuild New York after the events of World War Hulk.